rngpinto/google-stock-analysis/README.md

 # Purpose of this study:

-To analyze data using Python, covering the following topis:
+To analyze data using Python, covering the following topics:
 - descriptive statistics;
 - models analysis such as multiple linear regression and polynomial regression;
 - exploring target variable prediction based on two final independente variables;